Texas to Florida Car Shipping

 Carrier Availability

-Peak season may require 1-2 weeks for carrier assignment.
-Off-season bookings typically secure carriers within 2-5 days, offering more scheduling flexibility and options.
+Peak winter season may require 2-3 weeks for carrier pickup from Texas to Florida.
+Off-season shipping typically finds available carriers within 3-7 days, offering more scheduling flexibility and competitive pricing.

 Open vs Enclosed